zc/cimaa/README.rst

 - Application monitoring with Docker support

   Monitoring of our applications is as important to us as system monitoring.
-A common apporach to this is to provide a monitoring interface in running services that can be used to access monitoring information.
+A common approach to this is to provide a monitoring interface in running services that can be used to access monitoring information.
 This is especially important when using Docker, because it allows a monitoring agent to just access a port exposed by a